j3hempsey-actions/local-cache/README.md

 ### Pre-requisites
 Create a workflow `.yml` file in your repositories `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

-The utilities `tar` and `lz4` needs to be included and accessible in the execution path of your self-hosted runner.
+The utilities `tar` and `pigz` needs to be included and accessible in the execution path of your self-hosted runner.

 ### Inputs